fraenkel-lab/OmicsIntegrator/README.md

 ===============================
-garnet-forest
+Omics Integrator
 ===============================

-Garnet + Forest is a package designed to integrate gene expression data and/or proteomics data using the protein-protein interaction network.
+Omics Integrator is a package designed to integrate gene expression data and/or proteomics data using the protein-protein interaction network.
+It is comprised of two modules, garnet and forest, that perform data integration of various types of data.

 Contact: Sara JC Gosline [sgosline@mit.edu], Mandy Kedaigle [mandyjoy@mit.edu]